hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 The directory where Terraform will execute, specified as a relative path from the root of the configuration directory.
 Defaults to the root of the configuration directory.

-TFE will change to this directory before starting a Terraform run, and will report an error if the directory does not exist.
+Terraform Cloud will change to this directory before starting a Terraform run, and will report an error if the directory does not exist.

 Setting a working directory creates a default filter for automatic run triggering, and  sometimes causes CLI-driven runs to upload additional configuration content.

 #### Default Run Trigger Filtering

-In VCS-backed workspaces that specify a working directory, TFE assumes that only changes within that working directory should trigger a run.
+In VCS-backed workspaces that specify a working directory, Terraform Cloud assumes that only changes within that working directory should trigger a run.
 You can override this behavior with the [Automatic Run Triggering](#automatic-run-triggering) settings.

 #### Parent Directory Uploads

-If a working directory is configured, TFE always expects the complete shared configuration directory to be available, since the configuration might use local modules from outside its working directory.
+If a working directory is configured, Terraform Cloud always expects the complete shared configuration directory to be available, since the configuration might use local modules from outside its working directory.

 In [runs triggered by VCS commits](../run/ui.html), this is automatic.
 In [CLI-driven runs](../run/cli.html), Terraform's CLI sometimes uploads additional content: